Shaun-Regenbaum/OneUSGAutomaticClock/README.md

 You need Python 2.7+ (or 3), selenium, and the chromedriver (provided in the repo) needs to be in your system path.

+Note: If you are not using windows, you will need to download the appropriate chromedriver for your OS from [here](https://sites.google.com/a/chromium.org/chromedriver/home)

 Otherwise, simply clone the repo, fill out the details in the script for yourself and run the clock_manager.py file and it'll work!

 You will need to confirm on duo 2fa one time (they dont have an API sadly).